 1. Providing practice is the simplest and most powerful way to help students learn to work productively.
 This is especially true if they have not had much experience working in cooperative groups.

 2. The smaller the group, the more easily students can regulate their own behavior.
-Reducing the size of study groups often allows students to solve their own problems. (also for adultspeer coaching groups of two are more productive than larger groups groups larger than seven usually can’t get anything done.)
+Reducing the size of study groups often allows students to solve their own problems.
+(This is also true for adults—peer coaching groups of two are more productive than larger groups; groups larger than seven usually can’t get anything done.)

 3. Demonstration gets more mileage than exhortation.
 A teacher can join a group and show the students how to work together.
 In fact, the observer can be a participant in a study group in future sessions.